 Imperial College London and partner hospitals

-Applications will only be accepted from LKCMedicine students who will be in their final year of the MBBS programme in August 2020.
+Applications will only be accepted from LKCMedicine students who will be in their final year of the MBBS programme at the start of the programme.

 An elective at Imperial College London will provide LKCMedicine students with a rewarding bespoke programme.
 There are opportunities for hands-on supervised experience in routine clinical practice, as well as exposure to a wide variety of specialised units, many of which have a global reputation for both clinical care and research.
 You will be able to experience medical life as an Imperial medical student and to enjoy the differences in culture between countries and schools.

 Due to the ongoing uncertainty of Covid-19, Imperial will be guided by Government advice in Singapore and the UK, as well as guidance released at Imperial, NTU and LKCMedicine.
 Imperial will communicate with students regularly and as soon as possible with any updates or changes.

 |22nd November 2020||Self-funded students application deadline|